devuri/rest-api-featured-image/README.md

+> **Note:** This is the development version and contains features that may be in various stages of development.
+If you want to use this on a live website download here: [REST API Featured Image](https://wordpress.org/plugins/rest-api-featured-image/).

 ## REST API Featured Image

 This Plugin will add a top-level featured image src field with the featured image src URL.